Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

 \subsubsection{Residual Stream Decomposition}

 To understand how the model's components contribute to the final prediction, we decompose the residual stream at the final token position (corresponding to \texttt{<MID>} token) into the contributions of those components.
-We then project these components onto directions in the embedding space corresponding to the correct and incorrect names, as well as their sum and difference \citep{nostalgebraist2020interpreting}. \Cref{fig:residual_stream_decomposition_layers_1_heads_2} shows that the first head's output is aligned closest with the sum direction---that is, it represents the combined contribution of both the correct and incorrect names (\textit{correct + incorrect}).
-On the other hand, the second head's output aligns closest with the direction of the token difference---the contrast between the two name embeddings (\textit{correct -- incorrect}).
-Since the final logits are computed by adding the contribution of all the components, the logit component for the incorrect token cancels out, and the direction corresponding to the correct token is amplified.
+We then project these components onto directions in the embedding space corresponding to the correct and incorrect names, as well as their sum and difference, using LogitLens~\citep{nostalgebraist2020interpreting}. \Cref{fig:residual_stream_decomposition_layers_1_heads_2} shows that the first head's output is aligned closest with the sum direction, i.e., it represents the combined contribution of both the correct and incorrect names (\textit{correct + incorrect}).
+On the other hand, the second head's output aligns closest with the direction of the token difference, i.e., the contrast between the two name embeddings (\textit{correct -- incorrect}).
+Since the final logits are computed by adding the contribution of all the components, the logit component for the incorrect token roughly cancels out, and the direction corresponding to the correct token is amplified.

 This analysis is also not foolproof because we can see that the second head also has some component in the direction of the correct token, as well as the sum direction.
 Nevertheless, we observe a clear division of labor between the two heads: one aggregates signals (additive), while the other suppresses the incorrect alternative (contrastive).
 Together, they form an additive-contrastive circuit to produce a clean, interpretable mechanism for generating the correct logits.